jamesnulliu/jamesnulliu.github.io/content/blogs/learning-notes-mlir/03-emitting-basic-mlir/index.md

 - `hasCustomAssemblyFormat` is assigned with `1`, but the custom parser and printer method is not implemented.
 - `OpBuilder` is not implemented.

-Dpn't be worried.
+Dpn't worry.
 These errors will be handled later.

-Instead, note that the C++ implementation of class `SubtractOp` has been generated in `$LLVM_PROJ_HOME/build/tools/mlir/examples/toy/Ch2/include/toy/Ops.h.inc`, and as a result, you are now able to use the `SubtractOp` in other source files.
+Note that the C++ implementation of class `SubtractOp` has been generated in `$LLVM_PROJ_HOME/build/tools/mlir/examples/toy/Ch2/include/toy/Ops.h.inc`, and as a result, you are now able to use the `SubtractOp` in other source files.

 ### 2.2.
 Implement the Operations